xinaesthete/suda_hugo/content/projects/kalalasi-kiln/looking-at-site-for-girls-boarding-school/index.md

 ---
-title: "looking at site for girls boarding school – SUDA"
+title: "looking at site for girls boarding school"
 #slug: "index"
 ---